zengin0201/AI_Debugger/README.md

     chain = prompt | llm | parser

     # 👉 2.
 INITIALIZE THE DEBUGGER
-    # By default, it will send data to http://localhost:8000
+    # By default, it sends data to http://localhost:8000
     ui_debugger = RealUIDebuggerCallback()

     print("Launching agent...
 Look at your browser!")